+Stocktaking (A2)

-ENTRY POINT IN THE NAP PROCESS Stocktaking (A2) Gender-responsive principle Identify available information and knowledge to support integration of gender considerations in the NAP process Why is this important?
+Identify available information and knowledge to support integration of gender considerations in the NAP process

 Stocktaking is an opportunity to ensure that NAP processes build on existing information, knowledge and capacities related to gender.
 During stocktaking, you can identify and review available sex-disaggregated data and sources of information on gender inequality and its linkages to climate change, as well as identifying gaps.
 This is also an opportunity to map the actors and initiatives that may have useful knowledge and capacity to support the NAP process, or their interest in building their capacity and become more engaged.
 Successful approaches, mistakes and lessons learned from past or ongoing initiatives can also be useful in informing the way forward.
 This helps to ensure that the NAP process utilizes and strengthens existing gender knowledge and resources, while also filling gaps as it advances.
 The information gathered during stocktaking can provide a basis for a more comprehensive gender analysis later in the process.

-What does it look like in practice?
-Integrating gender in stocktaking for the NAP process may involve: Undertaking an initial literature review on gender and climate change in the country, looking at relevant gender analyses, sex-disaggregated data and reporting in other areas, such as the SDGs.
-Analyzing available information on gender dynamics and differences in climate-related impacts, vulnerabilities and risks.
-Identifying gender-specific knowledge and capacities that can contribute to planning and implementation of adaptation actions.
-Analyzing the factors that lead to inequitable representation and the influence of women and marginalized groups in decision making.
-Identifying existing capacities and gaps in relation to gender-responsive adaptation.
-Assessing how effectively gender considerations are integrated into ongoing and past adaptation activities.
-Identifying gaps in sex-disaggregated data and information related to gender dynamics and differences in vulnerability to climate change and capacities for adaptation.
-Including gender information in documentation produced as part of the stocktaking exercise (reports, terms of reference, etc.).
+Integrating gender in stocktaking for the NAP process may involve:

+- Undertaking an initial literature review on gender and climate change in the country, looking at relevant gender analyses, sex-disaggregated data and reporting in other areas, such as the SDGs. - Analyzing available information on gender dynamics and differences in climate-related impacts, vulnerabilities and risks. - Identifying gender-specific knowledge and capacities that can contribute to planning and implementation of adaptation actions. - Analyzing the factors that lead to inequitable representation and the influence of women and marginalized groups in decision making. - Identifying existing capacities and gaps in relation to gender-responsive adaptation. - Assessing how effectively gender considerations are integrated into ongoing and past adaptation activities. - Identifying gaps in sex-disaggregated data and information related to gender dynamics and differences in vulnerability to climate change and capacities for adaptation. - Including gender information in documentation produced as part of the stocktaking exercise (reports, terms of reference, etc.).